mmbman/Katagiri/jewel-mirror-awareness.md

 All you have to do is keep standing alone, unmoved.
 Just swim.
 That’s all we have to do.

 But even right in the middle of such a situation, the head is very busy.
 So in a moment you see a boat, and you scream for help.
 Next moment the boat disappears, and you cry.
-But whatever your head does, beyond crying or sreaming or giving up, your body is moving with the ocean.
+But whatever your head does, beyond crying or screaming or giving up, your body is moving with the ocean.

 That is what it means to gaze at the tree for ten aeons.
 That is our practice.
 The practice of spiritual life.
 Otherwise there is no peace.

-Like a tiger leaving part of its prey ...
+“Like a tiger leaving part of its prey” ...
 I don’t know why it was translated like this; in the Japanese commentaries it says that It was believed that a tiger got a scar on its ear every time it ate a human, and this line refers to a tiger with scarred ears.
 Very mature tiger, very expert tiger, having eaten lots of people.
-And a horse with a white left hind leg.
+And “a horse with a white left hind leg.”
 It is said that certain kinds of white hair on a horse will glow at night.
 So this stanza means that after attaining buddhahood you are mature, and a kind of illumination will come forth from your life.

 And before this the sutra talks about gazing at a tree for ten aeons.
 There is more to understanding the world than just using the intellect or attempting scientific understand.
-And scientific understanding includes I Ching, and astrology, and spiritual communication through telepathy and all those things which can be grasped by the intellect.
+And scientific understanding includes *I Ching*, and astrology, and spiritual communication through telepathy and all those things which can be grasped by the intellect.
 There are many sciences: physics, biology, and the spiritual sciences.

 The spiritual sciences are very complicated and they can make people very confused.
 They provide lots of information which seems to satisfy you, but the more you know of spiritual science the more you are truly confused, because you attach to that knowledge.